jjiang10-sv/nyitAge/systemDesign/news-feed-system/twitter.md

 Design a news feeding system
 Feature: 100M users.
 Each user posts 1 post/day and subscribes 10 others.
 Text length is 1K.
-Optional: Some users are subscribed by 100M users.
+Optional: Some users are subscribed by 100M users. each user can only see the top 10 posts from other users since subscription

 Here’s a crisp system-design for a Twitter-style **news feed** at the scale you gave.